Latitude-Financial/woocommerce-latitudepay-genoapay/readme.txt

 * Performance improvements.
 * Fixed shopping cart errors in some installations.
-* Chnaged min & max comparation methods.
+* Changed min & max comparation methods.
 * Use get_data for all product types.